 Following edges is something I have noticed my hedgehog visitors do many times in my garden.
 Side of house walls, fences and along the bottom of hedges and lawn edges – especially any little hedgehog wide strips as you can see above.
 This is a popular spot and with their colouring they are pretty camouflaged there too.
 I wonder if they know this.

 Just a warning though, don’t be tempted to put out milk for hedgehogs thinking it would be a treat instead of water.
 Cow’s milk can give hedgehogs very bad diarrhoea.
 Bread too is another ‘no’ as they cannot digest it.
-Hedgehogs can die through this as a diet.
+Hedgehogs can die through this in their diet.

 In my garden I have found that dried sultanas or mixed fruit is a huge hit as are peanuts especially if they are crushed.
 Crushed is best for any young hogs that may pass through.
 They also munch their way quite happily through sunflower hearts too.